 As for autonomy, it is related to que quality of consent involved in the egg donation process and the economic compensation donors get for their participation.
 Some experts agree that high financial incentives translate into higher pressure or even coercion.
 This, as in many situations in life, prevents us from making informed, clear decisions, because the money may become the motivation for the “volunteer”.

-This issue is of particular interest within the US (see Egg donation in the USA), where egg donors receive large amounts of money, and that’s why the payment has become a taxable income (see Taxes on egg donation: should payment be taxable income?).
+This issue is of particular interest within the US (See also Egg donation in the USA), where egg donors receive large amounts of money, and that’s why the payment has become a taxable income (See also Taxes on egg donation: should payment be taxable income?).
 Studies have shown that women who donate their eggs for financial reasons develop more emotional harm from the procedure at the end, which makes them more likely to regret their decision if compared to women with altruistic purposes.

 Justice has also become a controversial principle because some experts agree that fertility treatments in general are subject to distributive justice, which translates into an inequitable distribution.
 This is, again, related to financial issues: women and couples who can afford higher payments for agency fees, compensation and even advertising usually get treatment faster than those with less purchasing power.